Launch Recite Me assistive technology

 Volunteering with Milton Keynes City Council libraries

-• We welcome volunteers at all ten of our libraries.
+• We welcome volunteers at nine of our libraries (excluding Woughton Library).

 • There are many interesting opportunities for volunteers within the Milton Keynes libraries and there's bound to be something that suits you.